darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 ---

-guides
-: Overlay standard compositional guide lines on the image while cropping.

-guides flip
+show guides
-: If the chosen guidelines are not symmetrical relative to the image frame, you can flip them on the horizontal, vertical or both axes.
+: Tick the box to show guide overlays whenever the module is activated.
+Click the icon on the right to control the properties of the guides.
+See [guides & overlays](../utility-modules/darkroom/guides-overlays.md) for details.

 ## margins tab